How to harden the Veeam Backup Repository

 The Veeam Backup Repository is a storage location used to store backup files, VM copies, configuration backups (BCO) and auxiliary replica files.
 There are several flavours of Veeam backup repositories, namely: Windows, Linux or Specific DeDuplication devices like the ExaGrid, EMC DataDomain or HPE StoreOnce.

-In this blogpost, I will focus on hardening the Microsoft Windows-based backup repository.
+In this blogpost, I will focus on possibilities on hardening the Microsoft Windows-based backup repository.
 Overall the most Veeam Backup Repository Servers are physical machines with storage.
 Make sure that your servers are physical secured.
 Check that only authorised personnel have access to the data centers where your backup repository servers reside.
 As an extra precaution or when the backup files leave the security domain, make sure you encrypt the data in the backups.
 You can use the built-in encryption options from Veeam Backup & Replication.
 For Veeam Backup & Replication encryption best practices see Veeam Best Practices – Infrastructure hardening.

 How to harden the Veeam Microsoft Windows-based Backup repository?